graphsense/graphsense-setup/README.md

 going to work well together.

 For that, we provide a set of `docker-compose.yml` files in the corresponding subdirectories.
-The source code of all required GraphSense components are incorporated as Git submodules.
+The source code of all required GraphSense components is included through Git submodules.
 To fetch the source code for all components use

 ```
 git clone git@github.com:graphsense/graphsense-setup.git